 What are SECO’s objectives?

-SECO pushes for framework conditions that will favour SMEs.
-It is helping to make the country more attractive to outside investors.
-By saving on costs and generating more foreign capital, private companies are better placed to create more jobs.
+SECO pushes for framework conditions that favour Small and Medium Enterprises (SMEs).
+It helps to make the country more attractive for outside investors.
+By saving on costs and generating more foreign capital, private companies have a better basis to create more jobs.

-SECO supports Kosovo to establish a modern, eco-friendly infrastructure system.
+SECO supports Kosovo to establish a modern and eco-friendly infrastructure system.
 For example, it has helped set up an efficient water supply and sanitation system.
 SECO is also committed to improving efficiency in the supply and use of energy in Kosovo.

-From 2017 to 2020, a total of some CHF 85 million is earmarked for Swiss transition cooperation with Kosovo, of which around CHF 21 million is from SECO.
+From 2017 to 2021, a total of some CHF 85 million is foreseen for Swiss transition cooperation with Kosovo, of which around CHF 21 million is from SECO.